It feels like nothing is impossible in the glittering, enchanting, and fabulous desert escape. Las Vegas is a city you simply must experience!

-After having spent over 12 days in this city of sin and having stayed at six different hotels in the city, I’ve put together this travel guide with my top things to do in Las Vegas.
+After spending over 12 days in this city of sin and having stayed at six different hotels, I've put together this travel guide with my top things to do in Las Vegas.

 Let's face it.
 All places on earth are unique, but Las Vegas is a city that could be on an entirely different planet.
 You get a taste of the whole world with a single glance on the Strip.

 You forget time, space, and reality.

 Although Las Vegas is famous for its casinos, nothing in this guide is about gambling.
 Why?
 Because Las Vegas has so much more to offer!
 Discover the real Vegas in the hip downtown, toast to unbeatable views, enjoy world-class cuisine, and why not zipline over the Mojave Desert?